 This Trapsin guide is actually for two builds.
 For most of Normal difficulty we are going to play as a fire trapper.
 You can use these skills from the beginning, mana permitting.
 Later we will reset the skill and stat points of the character to be more lightning focussed, which will be stronger in the later game.

 I’m assuming here you will be playing in a solo Battle Net game or Single Player.
-I will give a few options for ladder runewords, but mostly the guide is focused away from these items.
 There will be limited re-running recommended, but you can easily use this guide to play through once without repeating anything (single pass).

 BoS – Burst of Speed